13-garima/Python/README.md

 # Python
-<b> Guido van Rossum in 1991 and further developed by the Python Software Foundation.</b>
+<b> First developed by Guido van Rossum in 1991 and further developed by the Python Software Foundation.</b>

 ## Python Code